This Powerful Vitamin Will Completely Transform Your Skin

 Is there anything to be cautious of when using vitamin C?

-Dr Saira has some wise words when it comes to precautions so listen up.
+Dr Saira has some wise words when it comes to precautions.
 "L-ascorbic acid is an exfoliating acid and without use of a high factor broad spectrum SPF, it can increase photosensitivity rendering the skin vulnerable to inflammation and sun damage.
 If undergoing ablative skin treatments such as chemical peels or laser, it may be appropriate to take a short break from active products such as vitamin C or retinol to allow the skin's barrier to repair.
 In general vitamin C serums appear as champagne or light straw-coloured liquids.
 If your product has a brownish discolouration then discontinue use immediately.
 This suggests that the vitamin C has oxidised and can be harmful if applied to the skin."

 Dr. Saira also notes that vitamin C comes in four different concentrations so it is important to select the right one for your skin.
 5% is ideal for use on the delicate eye area.
 10% is for dry or sensitive skin.
 15% is the most commonly used preparation and is generally suitable for all skin types.
 20% provides the highest concentration of vitamin C and is used for advanced photo-ageing concerns or thicker skin types including male skin.